CamLundrigan/job-app-tracker/README.md

 # Job Application Tracker

 A full-stack web application I built as a personal project to help me stay organized during my job search.
-It tracks and manages job applications with a login system for different users."
+It tracks and manages job applications with a login system for different users.

 ## 🚀 Features